 Here $\Delta_{m} = \{\bu = (u_{1},\dots, u_{m})\in\bbR^{m}_{+}: \sum_{i}u_{i} = 1\}$, $\bF^{k}(\btheta)\in\bbR^{m}$, and each dimension of $\bF^{k}(\btheta)$ is Lipschitz continuous function with Lipschitz gradient.
 Under Assumption \ref{ass:feature space} and \ref{ass:Lip}, the training process of empirical risk minimization regularized with $\widehat{\rm{CSV}}(f_{\btheta})$ or $\widehat{\rm{CSV}}_{\rm U}(f_{\btheta})$ can be formulated as the above problem by respectively setting $\bF^{k}(\btheta)$ as the vectorization of the two following matrices.
 The $m$ of $\widehat{\rm{CSV}}(f_{\btheta})$ and $\widehat{\rm{CSV}}_{\rm U}(f_{\btheta})$ are respectively $K_{z}^{2}$ and $|A_{k}|^{2}$.

-Before solving \ref{eq:minimax problem}, we clarify the difference between regularizing training with CSV and distributional robustness optimization (DRO) based methods which minimize the worst-case expected loss over data with same spurious attributes, e.g., GroupDRO \citep{sagawa2019distributionally} minimizes $\max_{k,z}\mE_{P_{kz}}[\cL(f_{\btheta}(X), k)]$.
+Before solving \eqref{eq:minimax problem}, we clarify the difference between regularizing training with CSV and distributional robustness optimization (DRO) based methods which minimize the worst-case expected loss over data with same spurious attributes, e.g., GroupDRO \citep{sagawa2019distributionally} minimizes $\max_{k,z}\mE_{P_{kz}}[\cL(f_{\btheta}(X), k)]$.
 Theoretically, the OOD generalizable model has perfect in-distribution test accuracy and robustness over different spurious attributes as in \eqref{eq:ood gen bound}.
-Our regularized training objective split such two goals, while DRO based methods mix the two goals into one objective.
+Our regularized training objective split such two goals, while DRO based methods mix them into one objective.
 Though both objectives theoretically upper bound the loss on OOD data, we empirically observe that the two goals are in contradiction with each other (see Section \ref{sec:experiments}).
-We empirically observe that splitting the two goals (our objective) enables us easily take a balance between them, which results in a stable training process.
+We also observe that splitting the two goals (our objective) enables us easily take a balance between them, which guarantees a stable training process.
 In contrast, the mixed training objective can be easily dominated by one of the two goals, which results in an unstable training process.
-Similar phenomena have also been observed in \citep{sagawa2019distributionally}.
-That is why GroupDRO uses early stopping or large weight decay regularizer to prevent such dominating problem.
+Similar phenomena are also observed in \citep{sagawa2019distributionally}.
+This motivates the early stopping or large weight decay regularizer used in GroupDRO.